callassoftware/docker-snippets/README.md

 ## ready to use docker images on Dockerhub
 please see also our ready-to-use docker images on https://hub.docker.com/repository/docker/callassoftware/pdftoolbox-cli

-note: Starting with pdfToolbox v15-1-639, these images also support ARM64 now (not only AMD64/Intel64)
+note: Starting with pdfToolbox v15-1-639, these images support not only AMD64/Intel64, but also ARM64 as well
 ```
 docker pull callassoftware/pdftoolbox-cli
 docker pull callassoftware/pdftoolbox-cli:v15-2-639